Masks on airplanes: Where things stand on personal protection and social distancing

 All Korean Air passengers are required to wear masks, and the airline is providing surgical masks and hand sanitizer at airports and on aircraft.

-Some European carriers are offering or requiring masks
+Some European carriers are requiring masks

-Passengers must wear face masks when flying with Lufthansa Group beginning May 4.
+Passengers must wear face masks when flying with Lufthansa Group.
 The group includes Lufthansa, Swiss and Austrian Airlines.
 Flight attendants will also be required to wear masks, according to a Lufthansa Group news release.

 Lufthansa added that leaving middle seats vacant will no longer be necessary.